Batched Line Search Strategy for Navigating through Barren Plateaus in Quantum Circuit Training: Discussion

 \section{Discussion}

 In this manuscript, we have presented a novel optimization method for training quantum circuits.
-A prevalent challenge in variational quantum algorithms is the hindering impact of barren plateaus (BPs) on circuit training.
+A prevalent challenge in variational quantum algorithms is the hindering impact of BPs on circuit training.
 The vanishing gradient problem associated with BPs significantly limits the applicability of near-term quantum algorithms.
 Clearly speaking, the application of a given variational algorithm becomes questionable when the training process fails at large scaled problem instances.
 Therefore, developing optimization strategies resistant to BPs is highly desirable.
 We demonstrated that the long-range properties of the optimization landscape can be leveraged to determine a search direction and optimization bounds along this direction.
-This method introduces a novel line-search approach for training quantum circuits, autonomously maintaining low values of the second-Rényi entropy during optimization.
-Given the inherent connection between entropy and BPs, this property of the developed algorithm implies a natural tendency to avoid BPs during training without requiring external control mechanisms.
+This method introduces a novel \pr{batched} line-search approach for training quantum circuits, autonomously maintaining low values of the second-Rényi entropy during optimization, \pr{provided the optimization starts with zero qubit rotation initialization.} Given the inherent connection between entropy and BPs, this property of the developed algorithm implies a natural tendency to avoid BPs during training without requiring external control mechanisms. \pr{This is achieved by effectively reducing the expressibility (or variability) of the circuit ansatz via updating only a smaller subset of the optimization parameters in each iteration.
+Compared to traditional gradient based optimization approaches -- like the plain gradient descent or the ADAM algorithm -- our numerical results yielded an increased efficiency of our optimization approach during the first periods of the optimization process, where our method showcased significantly larger improvements on the cost function.
+This is where our optimization method delivers advantage, as apparently bigger improvement can be achieved within fewer cost function evaluations.
+Powell's gradient free optimization method is the one we should also mention here, as our approach shares some similarities with this method.
+Therefore, the numerical experiments performed with Powell's optimization method got quite close to our results.
+Our approach is capable of outperforming Powell's method by two means.
+Firstly, our method adopts the properties of the optimization landscape in making the updates of the parameters.
+Secondly, in contrast to Powell's method, our approach can be parallelized, significantly shortening the training time.}